 The McDonald’s FAI AMP project looks to gain valuable insight into what Adaptive Multi Paddock (AMP) grazing looks like on a successful commercial UK beef system.
 AMP is a regenerative grazing technique that works with nature by placing cattle and their managers within the natural environment, mimicking natural processes in order to achieve more resilient farming systems.
 In 2020, FAI transitioned the beef enterprise over to AMP grazing and over the subsequent 4 years are collecting the detailed ethical, environmental and economic metrics to understand and document the impact of this novel grazing system.

 Building upon our experiences and the progress demonstrated at the FAI farm, the McDonald’s FAI AMP project is creating a training platform that will help industry and other producers move UK beef production towards systems that give back to, and regenerate, our landscape.

-Clare and her team are looking closely at the root cause of problems on the farm by spotting ‘Red Flags’ such as weeds and cases of New Forest Eye.
-Watch the video to find out how red flags can provide a deeper dive into what is really happening within the farm ecosystem.
+Tackling Farm's Red Flags - Clare and her team are looking closely at the root cause of problems on the farm by spotting ‘Red Flags’ such as weeds and cases of New Forest Eye.
+Find out how red flags can provide a deeper dive into what is really happening within the farm ecosystem.

 The FAI team address a range of questions, from the practicality of keeping cows in cells and how long to keep them there; through to how we are building soil carbon and by how much.
 Finally, we briefly discuss the need for outcome based assessments of regenerative systems to ensure true regeneration for certification.

 In this video, at the end of Year 2, Clare summarises our key learnings from adopting an Adaptive Multipaddock Grazing system on the FAI farm.